Optimism in Equality Saturation: Semantics and Abstract Interpretation of SSA Programs

-Non-relational abstractions are usually thought of as objects that abstract a set of concrete values, and a separate object is calculated for different program points and different variables.
-However, in our SSA graph representation, every value is \textit{global} to the entire function, and the fact that a node may evaluate differently on different control flow walks is lifted into the semantics (this is why the co-domain of $\llbracket \rrbracket$ is $\mathcal{W} \rightharpoonup \mathcal{P}(\mathcal{D})$, rather than just $\mathcal{P}(\mathcal{D})$).
-Thus, abstract objects must not only abstract sets of concrete values, but sets of concrete values per control flow walk.
-Given an abstract domain $\mathcal{D}_\mathcal{A}$, which abstracts sets of concrete values, there are \textit{at least} three ways we can build $\Sigma$:
+In some program representations, non-relational abstractions are computed at and associated with specific program points.
+This simplifies computing a flow sensitive analysis, as different abstractions can be stored at different program points.
+However, in our SSA program representation, every value in the DFG is \emph{global} to the entire function, and the fact that a node may evaluate differently on different walks is lifted into the semantics (this is why the co-domain of $\denote{\cdot}$ is $\mathcal{W} \rightarrow \Sigma$, rather than just $\Sigma$).
+Thus, abstract objects do not over-approximate concrete values, but rather concrete values per walk.
+There are \emph{at least} three ways we can build the lattice of abstract objects $\Sigma^\#$:

-\begin{enumerate} \item $\Sigma = \mathcal{D}_\mathcal{A}$, meaning an abstract object is a single abstraction of concrete values that is sound on every possible walk.
-This is often called a \textit{flow insensitive} analysis. \item $\Sigma = V \rightarrow \mathcal{D}_\mathcal{A}$, meaning an abstract object is an abstraction of concrete values per vertex a possible walk can \textit{end} in.
-This is often called a \textit{flow sensitive} analysis. \item $\Sigma = V^{k} \rightarrow \mathcal{D}_\mathcal{A}$, meaning an abstract object is an abstraction of concrete values per \textit{suffix} of vertices in a possible walk (up to some maximum length $k$). \end{enumerate}
+\begin{enumerate} \item $\Sigma^\#$ contains abstractions of concrete values and $\gamma$ returns a constant function ignoring its walk argument.
+This is often called a \emph{flow insensitive} analysis. \item $\Sigma^\#$ contains maps from control flow vertices to abstractions of concrete values and $\gamma$ returns a function that takes the \emph{last} vertex in the passed walk and uses that vertex to index the map being concretized.
+This is often called a \emph{flow sensitive} analysis. \item $\Sigma^\#$ contains maps from (up-to) $k$-tuples of vertices to abstractions of concrete values and $\gamma$ returns a function that takes the \emph{last} (up-to) $k$ vertices in the passed walk and uses that tuple to index the map being concretized.
+This is sometimes called a $k$-\emph{path sensitive} analysis. \end{enumerate}

-Note that none of these options store an abstraction of concrete values per possible walk (which would correspond to $\Sigma = \mathcal{W}_\mathcal{P} \rightarrow \mathcal{D}_\mathcal{A}$\footnote{This is the required domain to calculate a meet-over-paths solution, which is in general incomputable \cite{monotone_frameworks}.}), since $\mathcal{W}_\mathcal{P}$ is, in general, infinite.
+Note that none of these options store an abstraction of concrete values per possible walk\footnote{This is the required lattice to represent a meet-over-paths analysis, which is in general incomputable \cite{monotone_frameworks}.}, since $\mathcal{W}_\mathcal{P}$ may be infinite.
+In the rest of this paper, we will consider flow insensitive analyses---this is because all prior work in e-class analysis that we are aware of describes flow insensitive analyses \cite{egg, egraphs_plus_ai} and due to a limitation of e-graphs and equality saturation which we expand on in Section~\ref{sec:colors}.
+We emphasize that there is no fundamental reason that the analysis algorithm we propose in Section~\ref{sec:ai_over_ssa_egraphs} cannot be used for flow sensitive analyses.